The group identification problem for $p$-groups of small order: Group identification for the groups of order

-Let $C$ be a conjugacy class of $G$, let $l(C)=|C|$ and let $o(C)$ the order of a representative of $C$.
-The $(l,o)$-cluster of conjugacy classes of $G$ is the union of all conjugacy classes $C$ of $G$ with $l= l(C)$ and $o = o(C)$.
+{\bf Conjugacy class clusters and power-maps.} Let $C$ be a conjugacy class of $G$, let $l(C)=|C|$ and let $o(C)$ be the order of a representative of $C$.
+The $(\lambda,\omega)$-cluster of conjugacy classes of $G$ is the union of all conjugacy classes $C$ of $G$ with $\lambda= l(C)$ and $\omega = o(C)$.
 Note that a conjugacy class cluster is invariant under isomorphisms.

-The conjugacy class clusters $C_1, \ldots, C_l$ are now sorted and refined.
-For the refinement choose $r \in \N$ and evaluate $C_i^r = \{ g^r \mid g \in C_i\}$ for $1 \leq i \leq l$.
-For each $i, j \in \{1, \ldots, l\}$ let $A(i,j) = \{ g \in C_i \mid g^r \in C_j\}$ and $B(i,j) = C_i^r \cap C_j$.
-We then split the cluster $C_i$ into its subsets $A(i,1), \ldots, A(i,l)$ and we split $C_j$ into its subsets $B(1,j), \ldots, B(l,j)$.
+The conjugacy class clusters $C_1, \ldots, C_k$ are now sorted and refined.
+For the refinement choose $r \in \N$ and evaluate $C_i^r = \{ g^r \mid g \in C_i\}$ for $1 \leq i \leq k$.
+For each $i, j \in \{1, \ldots, k\}$ let $A(i,j) = \{ g \in C_i \mid g^r \in C_j\}$ and $B(i,j) = C_i^r \cap C_j$.
+We then split the cluster $C_i$ into its subsets $A(i,1), \ldots, A(i,k)$ and we split $C_j$ into its subsets $B(1,j), \ldots, B(k,j)$.
 This refinement is still an invariant under isomorphisms.